Black lesbian literature in the United States

-Black lesbian literature is a subgenre of lesbian literature and African American literature that focuses on the experiences of black women who identify as lesbians.
+Black lesbian literature is a subgenre of lesbian literature and African American literature that focuses on the experiences of black lesbians.
 The genre features poetry and fiction about black lesbian characters as well as non-fiction essays which address issues faced by black lesbians.
-Prominent figures within the genre include Ann Allen Shockley, Audre Lorde, Cheryl Clarke, and Barbara Smith.
+Figures within the genre include Ann Allen Shockley, Audre Lorde, Cheryl Clarke, and Barbara Smith.

 Black lesbian literature is characterized by its central focus on black women's experiences as they are shaped by interlocking systems of oppression like racism, sexism, homophobia, and class discrimination.